ruma/js_int/README.md

 within the range representable by a JavaScript `Number`.
 They provide useful trait implementations to easily convert from Rust's primitive integer types.

-<small>* In the upcoming ECMAScript 2020, JavaScript will probably gain support
+<small>* Since the creation of this crate, JavaScript has gained support for
+larger integers in the form of the [`BigInt`][mdn] type.
-for integers.
-There is a proposal for a [`BigInt`][mdn] type type that is not far from becoming part of the JavaScript specification.
-It won't make this crate obsolete in any way though, since there will still be lots of JS code using `Number`, and code in other languages that assumes its use.
+It doesn't make this crate obsolete in any way though, since there is still lots of code that operates on JS `Number`s or puts the same bounds on integers as the types from this crate do.
 </small>

 This crate requires rustc >= 1.46.